Trenton officer, ex-colleague facing civil rights charges

 The counts against both officers stem from an April 2017 traffic stop in Trenton.

-Authorities say the driver tried to flee on foot but was soon surrounded by police.
-As he was complying with their commands, Villanueva allegedly punched him in the face and Inman allegedly tackled him to the ground.
+Authorities say Villanueva punched the driver in the face and Inman tackled him to the ground.